 Investing in rental properties can provide fantastic returns when you have a lot of money to invest.
 Even if you have little money, you can invest in rental properties and make one million dollars.
 It will take some time, and it is not easy to make that much money from rental properties, but I will show you exactly how to do it in this article.
 I am going to walk through how many years it will take someone to accumulate one million dollars from investing $7,500 a year into long-term rental properties.
 To see how much money you can make with much more money to invest, check out this article.

-You will have to invest some money to make one million dollars from rental properties
+You will have to invest money to make one million dollars from rental properties

 The more money you make and save, the easier it is to make one million dollars from rentals.
-However, even people who do not make a lot of money can get to one million, although it may take a little longer.
+However, even people who do not make a lot of money can get to one million dollars, although it may take a little longer.
 I am going to write out this plan assuming someone has a $75,000 salary, and they can save 10 percent of their income a year.
 I am using real estate as the investment tool because I invest in long-term rentals myself and make over 15 percent cash on cash returns on my properties.
 If you have absolutely no money, you may want to think about fixing your finances before you invest in real estate.